scalatra/scalatra-website/guides/monitoring/logging.md

 [logback]:http://logback.qos.ch

-You can easily add logging facilities to your project, if you've got the logging dependency in your `build.sbt` file:
+You can easily add logging facilities to your project, if you've got the logging dependency in your `project/build.scala` file:

 ```scala
 "ch.qos.logback" % "logback-classic" % "{{ site.logback_version }}" % "runtime"